hamlett-neil-ur/BizStratTopicAnalysis/README.md

 ## Motivation and Objective.

 Employment of *all-available* information to find documents that are thematically similar to given ones comprises the objective.
 Conventional keyword searches employ only metadata about documents in a corpus.
-The combined NLP-ML approach employs the full document text.
-Determination by researchers about appropriateness of thematic associations provides another information input.
+The combined NLP-ML approach demonstrated here employs the full document text.
+Researchers' determiniations of the appropriateness of thematic associations provides another information input.

 <img width="600" align = "right" src="./graphics/201011 NLP-ML UseCaseDiagram.png" alt="Thematic-parsing use case">